MultiplierPartners/mxp_site/src/pages/blog/2026-08-06-let-them-a-developers-guide-to-u4a.md

 ---

-*U4A is [open source under Apache 2.0](https://github.com/nickgamb/uma4agents).
-[FINDINGS.md](https://github.com/nickgamb/uma4agents/blob/main/FINDINGS.md) carries the recommendations to spec authors — which UMA 2.0 primitives to keep, transform, or park, each backed by running code.*
+*U4A is [open source under Apache 2.0](https://github.com/nickgamb/uma4agents), and the documentation lives at [u4a.ai](https://u4a.ai).
+The [findings](https://u4a.ai/docs/reference/findings/) carry the recommendations to spec authors — which UMA 2.0 primitives to keep, transform, or park, each backed by running code.*